kaden-weber/markdown-resume-builder-html-pdf/README.md

 # Resume Builder

 Easily create an html resume by editing the markdown files in the sections folder

-Use `bash create.sh` to update index.html and result.pdf with new changes.
+Run `./create.sh` to update index.html and result.pdf with new changes.

 ### Requirements

 Compiles with `pandoc`

 Uses `weasyprint` to create PDFs.